paymentwall/paymentwall.github.io/docs/payments-sdk-mobile-overview.md

 ---
-id: mobile-sdk-core
+id: payments-sdk-mobile-overview
 title: Core
 sectionid: docs
-permalink: mobile/core
+permalink: payments/sdks/mobile/overview
 ---

 # Core SDK

-Core SDK is the main component of Paymentwall SDK, where you can set your product details to perform request.
+Core SDK is the main component of Mobile SDK, where you can set your product details to perform request.
 To make it as light as possible, we provide 4 main payment solutions to satisfy your needs.

 * Brick SDK : Credit cards payment solution.
 * MINT SDK : Prepaid Card payment solution issued by Paymentwall.